Success! TRAVEL24 has been applied to your cart.

 Manuka honey

 Manuka honey is a dark type of honey that is harvested from manuka trees in New Zealand and Australia.
-Manuka honey is typically utilized to treat burns, wounds, and other skin conditions.
+Manuka honey is typically utilized to help with burns, wounds, and other skin conditions.

 Though the effects of manuka honey on seborrheic dermatitis have not been extensively studied, this substance possesses anti-inflammatory properties and could help combat skin redness, inflammation, and itchiness [5].